timkeefedev/timkeefedev.github.io/_posts/2017-3-23-Learning-JavaScript.md

     Managing memory usage
     Managing variable assignment
     Understanding Closure
-1. A consequence of JavaScript’s Lexical Scoping mechanism
+    ....A consequence of JavaScript’s Lexical Scoping mechanism
-2. Enables functions as “first class” object capabilities manage:
+    ....Enables functions as “first class” object capabilities manage:
-  *     the visibility of variables upon function invocation and
+    ........the visibility of variables upon function invocation and
-  *     the timing of function invocation
+    ........the timing of function invocation

 If you are interested in reading a bit or all of the guide, just click the below link to my google drive.